All of our content is written by humans, not robots. Learn More

 A VPN kill switch disables your internet access when the VPN connection drops.

-Let’s paint a scenario: It’s 8 in the morning.
+Why is this important?
+Well, let us explain with a hypothetical story: It’s 8 in the morning.
 You’ve just been through a hellish 30-minute commute.
 You sit in front of your desk and turn on your work computer.
 With a busy day ahead, you get to work right away.
 You write up an expense report, prepare for a presentation, send a confidential company file to your boss, and so on.

 A couple of hours later, panic breaks out.
 There’s a spy in your network, and the file you sent earlier has just been leaked to your company’s rival.
 Your boss is sure she had her VPN turned on, so the leak couldn’t have come from her.